 Perennials for Attracting Butterflies

 Going shopping for perennials anytime soon?
-Keep the following list handy.
+Keep the following list handy:

 Heather Plant Care

-Pruning Heather Flowers
+Pruning Heather Plants

 Pruning should be done after each flowering period or very early in the spring.
 Be careful not to prune too far down.
-There needs to be green leaves under your pruning cut or that section will not grow back.
+There must be green leaves under your pruning cut or that section will not grow back.
 Pruning in the fall or winter will cause the plants to split and create holes.

-Where to Find a Heather Plant for Sale
+Where to Find Heather Plants for Sale